Electric-Coin-Company/zashi-android/docs/Setup.md

     1. From within Android Studio, choose to open an existing project and navigate to the root of the checked out repo.
 Point Android Studio to the root of the git repo as (do not point it to the `app` module, as that is just a subset of the project and cannot be opened by itself)
         1. Note: When first opening the project, Android Studio will warn that Gradle checksums are not fully supported.
 Choose the "Use checksum" option.
 This is a security feature that we have explicitly enabled.
         1. Shortly after opening the project, Android Studio may prompt about updating the Android Gradle Plugin.
 DO NOT DO THIS.
 If you do so, the build will fail because the project also has dependency locking enabled as a security feature.
 To learn more, see [Build%20Integrity.md](Build integrity.md)
+        1. Android Studio may prompt about updating the Kotlin plugin.
+Do this.
+Our application often uses a newer version of Kotlin than is bundled with Android Studio.
     1. After Android Studio finishes syncing with Gradle, look for the green "play" run button in the toolbar.
 To the left of it, choose the "app" run configuration under the dropdown menu.
 Then hit the run button

 ## Troubleshooting